usafa-astro-331/Astro-331-2023-Spring/lab 01 electrical power/README.md

 Whenever you handle the Arduino or any microcontroller electronics, be sure that you have a grounding strap on, to prevent unintentional electro-static discharge (ESD).
 The strap should have contact with your skin and the banana plug end should plug into one of the grounding holes (indicated in red) on the front of your lab bench.
 There are two grounding plugs at each lab station.

 - connect power and ground lines

-  **Note**: Arduino MKR ZERO uses 3.3 V logic and may be damaged if it sees input greater than 3.3 V. However, the LCD display requires 5 V power.
+  **Note**: Arduino MKR ZERO uses 3.3 V logic and may be damaged if it sees input greater than 3.3 V on any pin (except the 5V in on "5V").
+However, the LCD display requires 5 V power.
 Take care to keep the 3.3 V, 5 V, and 25 V power lines separate (all grounds should be connected, including Arduino's ground pin).

     - Top rail: 3.3 V (diagram: orange wires)

       - 3.3 V supply comes from VCC pin of Arduino

     - Bottom rail: 25 V (solar array---yellow wires)

     - 5V is supplied directly to the LCD from Arduino's 5V output pin (red wires)

+- **Have your instructor check your connections**

 ![solar_bb](sources/solar_bb.svg)

+- prepare microSD card
 - Install current sensing and readout components on FlatSAT.
 - INA 219 current sensor

   - LCD display (this is test equipment and will not be used in space)

+### prepare microSD card

+The Arduino MKR Zero has a microSD card slot.
+You will use this card to store data in various labs.
+If this is your first lab with an SD card, prepare the card.

+- write your group name on a microSD card
+- insert the card in the USB reader and connect to your computer
+- Format the card
+  - Window Explorer -> Right click -> format -> Fat 32 -> Ok
+- Insert the card into your Arduino MKR Zero

 ### INA 219 current sensor